scandyna/mdt-cmake-modules/doc/ConanAndCMake.rst

-While working on a project using MdtCMakeModules, using conan's ``CMakeDeps`` generator, the Mdt0Config.cmake was picked up, producing a error.
+While working on a project using MdtCMakeModules, using conan's ``CMakeDeps`` generator, this upstream Mdt0Config.cmake was picked up, producing a error.

 This is because the path to MdtCMakeModules was before the root of the build tree in the ``CMAKE_PREFIX_PATH``